 Any show, large or small, requires a huge amount of money to orchestrate and promote.
 Even if you’re doing little more than laying carpet and parking cars in the host convention center (which is about it in both Fort Worth and San Antonio), the labor costs associated with those two seemingly simple acts are outrageous.
 Of course, if offering a better show – such as that taking place in Dallas – you also have the costs associated with the OEM displays, shipping of a few (typically older) concepts, and hiring of spokespeople to present product and answer consumer questions.
 In short, it’s big bucks – even for the small shows.

 San Antonio is a big market, growing more substantial by the month.
 And given that it’s a market sitting near the middle of Texas, area dealers sell a boatload of high profit trucks and SUVs.
 In that environment you’d think (and hope) the OEMs would step up with attractive displays, along with the occasional concept, to ‘juice’ the experience.
 But they don’t.
 Most displays are little more than parked cars, trucks and SUVs, and if OEMs do bring signage it’s the smallest/cheapest-to-ship signage they could find.
+Car shipping companies provide you with a full range of options, such as relocating, purchasing a new vehicle, or shipping a show car.

 Beyond that, some manufacturers don’t even show.
 In looking at the San Antonio show’s directory, produced by the San Antonio Express-News, the listings go from ‘Bentley’ to ‘Buick’, with absolutely no reference to BMW; BMW – it seems – elected not to participate.
 Conversely, while Infiniti’s lineup made it into the show guide, Infiniti products couldn’t be found on the show floor!
 The show organizers weren’t worried, however, as the space was filled by Hyundai’s Genesis.